kristopolous/BOOTSTRA.386/manual/index.md

   you break ahead and how can I help?

   Let me convince you with a little innovation I call marching ants.
 You have a selection area and you could just draw a box.

-  The problem is you can't choose white, you can't choose black all the time, and inverting things doesn't look right either.
+  The problem is you can't choose white because some things are black and you can't choose black because some things are white and inverting things can also be hard to see if the area is complex enough.

-  What about a light show?
-Alternate the colors and then cycle them, providing an animated rectangle to delineate a selection, like ants maching.
+  So, what about a light show?
+Alternate the pixels and then cycle them, providing the illusion of an animated rectangle to delineate a selection like ants maching.

   The code is easy.
 Your team probably has it written, they just need to call it.

-  Plenty more where that came from
+  There's plenty more where that came from.
+Give me a call.
   ~claude

 It was like an alien in a UFO had just landed in my backyard.
 I have no idea who he is but I've got the money and project is on its last legs with respect to time.
 So why not?